mrutjes/Wijsneuzen/README.md

 ## Problem Description
 Integrated circuits, commonly known as chips, are essential components in modern technology.
 These circuits consist of gates that need to be connected through a grid.
 The goal is to:

-1. **Minimize wire length**: Shorter connections lead to faster and cheaper circuits.
-2. **Avoid collisions**: Wires cannot share grid segments to prevent circuit failures.
+1. **Avoid short circuits**: Wires cannot share grid segments to prevent circuit failures.
-3. **Minimize intersections**: Crossings between wires increase costs and complexity.
+2. **Minimize intersections**: Crossings between wires increase costs and complexity.

 ### Cost Function
 The total cost of a solution is calculated as: